5 Questions with fantasy author John Gwynne

-To dig deeper into the epic fantasy series The Faithful and the Fallen, including Malice, Valour, Ruin and the final conclusion Wrath, we asked author John Gwynne 5 questions ...
+We dig deeper into the epic fantasy series The Faithful and the Fallen, including Malice, Valour, Ruin and the final conclusion Wrath.

-Our FAVOURITE author photo (below) is the one of you on your 'throne', resplendent with giant ax and huge dogs!
+Our FAVOURITE author photo (below) is one of you on your 'throne', resplendent with giant axe and huge dogs!
 Can you tell us the story of how that photo came to be?

 It’s really lovely to hear that.
 The photo session was a lot of fun, and there are plenty more, featuring the whole Gwynne Clan.

 Really it was just a moment of madness.
 My family and I are all fans of ancient history and we’ve spent a lot of time visiting castles and historic sites.
 We’re also very fortunate in that Europe’s biggest Medieval Festival happens every year right on our doorstep, at Herstmonceux Castle.
 That’s where our inspiration came from really.
 We’d all love to be re-enactors, but life with my daughter Harriett, who is profoundly disabled, can limit that somewhat, so we limit ourselves to visiting local castles and events, and compensated with the photoshoot that my author photo came from.
 It was a great afternoon of fun-in-the-sun, the photos taken by one of my oldest mates and a budding amateur photographer, Andrew Campbell.